Meliodaes/assembly-line2/README.md

 # Assembly Line²
 Assembly Line² is an unofficial port of the mobile game Assembly Line.
-This port keeps orignal "mind" of the game, with some adjustments and new things.
+This project keeps orignal "mind" of the game, with some adjustments and new things.

 ### Actual State :
-**This project is currently discontinued due to my studies**
+**This project is currently discontinued due to my studies...**
 You can play demo here : [Assembly Line²](https://meliodaes.github.io/assembly-line2/index.html)

 ### Known Issues (fixed in next update) :